AplaProject/apla-docs-en/introduction/scriptfunc.rst

 * **$block_key_id** - numeric identifier (int64) of the node that signed the block.

 It should be kept in mind that these variables are available not only in the functions of the contract but also in other functions and expressions, for example, in conditions that are specified for contracts, pages and other objects.
 In this case, *$time and $block* variables related to the block and others are equal to 0.

+The value that needs to be returned from the contract should be assigned to a predefined variable **$result**.

 ********************************************************************************
 Retrieving values from the database